garretjames/react-flux-dating-interface/readme.md

     * Contact Link
 * As a user, I want to be able to filter the matches by age range, inclusive
 * As a user, I want to be able to filter the matches by gender
-* As a user, I want to be able to view a match's contact details.
-Contact Details contain:
+* As a user, I want to be able to view a match's contact details in a custom dialog, which should contain:
     * Phone #
     * Cell #
     * E-mail